v-nys/cursusprogrammeren/7_arrays/A_practica.md

 ## MatrixMultiplier
 Schrijf een methode VermenigvuldigMatrix die 2 matrices als invoer verwacht en als resultaat een nieuwe matrix teruggeeft die het product van beide matrices bevat.

+## Robot Simulator
+Write a robot simulator.

+A robot factory's test facility needs a program to verify robot movements.

+The robots have three possible movements:

+* turn right
+* turn left
+* advance
+Robots are placed on a hypothetical infinite grid, facing a particular direction (north, east, south, or west) at a set of {x,y} coordinates, e.g., {3,8}, with coordinates increasing to the north and east.

+The robot then receives a number of instructions, at which point the testing facility verifies the robot's new position, and in which direction it is pointing.

+The letter-string "RAALAL" means:
+* Turn right
+* Advance twice
+* Turn left
+* Advance once
+* Turn left yet again

+Say a robot starts at {7, 3} facing north.
+Then running this stream of instructions should leave it at {9, 4} facing west.

+Teken het gevolgde pad in de console (gebruik ``Console.SetCursorPosition()``).
 # Pro

 ## Galgje